altjerry0/BoTC-Track/firebase-auth-service/README.md

 ## Overview

 This service acts as a middleware between the Chrome Extension and Firebase Authentication.
+It is built using Node.js (runtime version 22) and Express, hosted as a Firebase Cloud Function (2nd Generation).
 Its primary responsibilities are:

 1.  **Receiving Google Tokens**: Accepts Google OAuth tokens obtained by the Chrome Extension via the Chrome Identity API.
 2.  **Token Exchange**: Securely validates the Google token and exchanges it for a Firebase custom token using the Firebase Admin SDK.